The Cast Alignment Model

 By Patrick O’Neil

-CAST Centers is an outpatient program that offers a variety of treatment options.
+CAST Treatment Centers is an outpatient program that offers a variety of treatment options.
 Outpatient treatment can be defined as a rehabilitation modality where people are treated on a “part-time” basis.
 The advantage of outpatient treatment is that clients can live at home, continue working, or taking care of their families, and not totally disrupt their lives and/or careers.

 In addition to individual therapy sessions clients attend group therapy, which “provides the opportunity for small groups of clients to meet regularly in a safe, comfortable space where sharing, interacting, and learning is facilitated by a clinician.”
 According to The Center for Substance Abuse Treatment, “The natural propensity of human beings to congregate makes group therapy a powerful therapeutic tool for treating substance abuse, one that is as helpful as individual therapy, and sometimes more successful.”

-There are many treatment centers that offer outpatient treatment, but what sets CAST Centers above the rest is the CAST Alignment Model, or CAM for short.
+There are many treatment centers that offer outpatient treatment, but what sets CAST Treatment Centers above the rest is the CAST Alignment Model, or CAM for short.
 CAM is a curriculum-structured process that helps clients with addiction or mental health or dual diagnosis.
 CAM “is the basis for the integrated activities of alignment, support, and treatment that are components of the CAST program” in order to help steer clients into recovery and toward purposeful living.
 The CAM program is an intricate enmeshing of the traditional interpersonal process group that most treatment centers utilize with the newer evidence based treatment approaches of psycho-education, skill development, cognitive–behavioral problem-solving, psychodrama, dialectical behavior therapy, and the building of community support.

 According to a study on the effectiveness of group therapy conducted by the Substance Abuse and Mental Health Services Administration, “Each of the [above] models has something unique to offer to certain populations; and in the hands of a skilled leader, each can provide powerful therapeutic experiences for group members.
 A model, however, has to be matched with the needs of the particular population being treated; the goals of a particular group’s treatment also are an important determinant of the model that is chosen.”
 With CAM all therapeutic models are incorporated into the treatment process.
 There is no need to “choose” as every recovery element has been included and shaped toward the clients’ needs.
 And because CAM is all inclusive the methods used can treat mental health and substance abuse clients simultaneously in the same group setting.